-We are in the business of developing and selling medical device systems that deliver precisely focused, microwave-generated heat to diseased tissue, thereby destroying or shrinking it.
+We are in the business of developing and selling medical device systems that deliver precisely focused, microwavegenerated heat to diseased tissue, thereby destroying or shrinking it.
 We have developed two thermotherapy platforms for delivering this heat.
 The first platform delivers heat via a catheter that is inserted through a body opening directly to the diseased tissue.
 The catheter is attached to a modular, free-standing unit that generates controls and monitors the heat delivery.
-We refer to this platform as our "Endo-thermotherapy platform."
+We refer to this platform as our "Endothermotherapy platform."
 Our Prolieve Thermodilation System ("Prolieve"), utilized for the treatment of BPH, discussed below, uses this method.
-The Prolieve system has been commercialized and we are currently generating limited revenues from it.
+The Prolieve system has been commercialized and we are currently generating revenues from Prolieve operations, however, our operations have not been profitable through March 31, 2016.

 Our second thermotherapy platform delivers heat to the diseased tissue via microwave beams delivered from outside of the body.
 The beams are precisely focused on the diseased tissue by utilizing sophisticated identification and targeting technology which we have licensed from MIT.
 This technology was originally developed at MIT as part of the United States' "Star Wars" missile shield defense system, but we have adapted this technology for use in our products.
 With this method of heat delivery, a fine needle probe is inserted into the targeted tissue using conventional radio frequency positioning technology.
 This probe acts as a receptor for the microwave generated heat beams that are delivered to the targeted tissue from a module incorporating the MIT technology.
 We refer to this technology of heat delivery as our Adaptive Phased Array or "APA platform".
 Our APA 1000 system for the treatment of breast cancer, discussed below, uses this technology.
 APA 1000 has not been approved for use by the FDA to treat locally advanced tumors in breast cancer patients.
 We have completed Phase I and Phase II clinical trials for APA 1000.
-We have begun conducting pivotal Phase III clinical trial, but the progress of the clinical trials has been slow due to insufficient funding.
-Subject to the availability of funds, we plan to fully resume the pivotal Phase III clinical trial during the current fiscal year.
+We have begun conducting pivotal Phase III clinical trials has been slow due to insufficient funding.
+Subject to the availability of funds, we plan to fully resume the pivotal Phase III clinical trial in the future.